 REL Acoustics will be showing no fewer than 10 new models at the 2023 Bristol Hi-Fi Show.
 Head on up to the 3rd floor, where REL's staff will be demonstrating and discussing all things associated with the company.

 Always wondered what the fuss was about Roon?
 Need someone to show you the ropes?
-Roon's Nucleus server will be on demo, and the team at Henley Audio will be on hand to explain how it all works with compatible products.
+Roon's Nucleus+ server will be on demo, connected to various products to show real-world walkthroughs), and the team at Roon and Henley Audio will be on hand to explain how it all works and answer all your questions.

 Staying with the headphone theme, Sennheiser will be showing its new HD 660S2 open-back over-ear headphones alongside its just-released IE 200 premium wired earbuds, complete with a number of design innovations, including a revised, braided cable.